CoalterIO/ebiten-video/README.md

 # ebiten-video
-a proof-of-concept video player for ebiten
+a proof-of-concept video player for ebiten that DOESN'T require ffmpeg

 # information
 this library takes a png sequence (generated from something like Adobe After Effects/Premier) and outputs a video-like sequence to an ebiten screen